 The length of time before you get results is going to depend on the clinic you use.
 Some clinics may offer “rapid HIV” testing, which means you can get your HIV results before you leave the office.
 Others may take up to a week or two to get results.
 If you’re concerned about anything and need results by a specific time, be sure to talk to the clinic employee when making the appointment about wait times.
 With my local Planned Parenthood, I usually get the rapid HIV test within 20 minutes and receive the rest of my results in about a week on their online portal.

 What do I do if I test positive for something?

 If you test positive for anything, a staff member will be in contact.
 They will either discuss your treatment options over the phone or have you come in for a follow-up appointment.
 Take a deep breath!
-STDs are common and most have no long-term effects.
+STIs are common and most have no long-term effects.
 Many can be treated with simple antibiotics.
 Your doctor will go over the best treatment options and assist you with anything you need after testing positive.
 You will be encouraged to reach out to sexual partners and urge them to get tested as well, just to make sure everyone is aware of their status and practicing safe sex.

-Hopefully reading about the process of getting tested for STDs had made it less scary for you to go get tested yourself.
+Hopefully reading about the process of getting tested for STIs had made it less scary for you to go get tested yourself.
 It’s important that sexually active people get tested regularly to make sure everyone is safe and in good health.
 Knowing your status is important, especially when engaging with multiple partners.
 I urge you to go get tested if you haven’t yet this year, and suggest any partners you have do the same.
 What was your testing experience like?
 Was it as you expected?
 Feel free to share your experiences (please do not disclose identifying information or personal results) about getting tested.